“How do I get a college coach to notice my son?”

 This is due to the fit being right for both the wrestler and the coach.

-The biggest difference between high school and college wrestling is that the high school wrestling coach has to develop the wrestlers in their room.
+The most significant difference between high school and college wrestling is that the high school wrestling coach has to develop the wrestlers in their room.

 The college coach does not.

 The college coach has an endless supply of wrestlers waiting for an opportunity.

 The right coach/program will commit to developing their wrestlers and understands that the journey is not always on the path and will not reflexively say “Next” at the first sign of adversity.